MatheusLevy/Machine-Learning-Scratch/README.md

 # Machine Learning Study

-Here a put the code the I used to learne machine learning in c++.
-Some code are from tutorials in the youtube others I wrote on my own.
+Here I put some code I used to study ML, CV and others.